 - For spared SVs, isolation valves shall be interlocked such that one SV is always available.
 Double block and bleed valves should be used for high-pressure applications, refer to Table-1.
 The material of the proprietary key-interlock system shall be stainless steel.
 All keys shall be tagged.
-For each & every proprietary key-interlock system, one key shall remain and keep at the control room; key cabinet (metal) with an identification label for each key shall be provided.
-Keyhole shall have a water-proof cover.
+For each & every proprietary key-interlock system, one key shall remain and keep in the control room; a key cabinet (metal) with an identification label for each key shall be provided.
+The keyhole shall have a waterproof cover.
 In addition, a set of master keys shall be provided.
 This set of keys shall be valid for all proprietary key-interlock systems in this project.

-- Special consideration to be given on whether condensation could occur e.g. in steam service if valves leaks badly, very hot water will come from the drain.
+- Special consideration is to be given to whether condensation could occur e.g. in steam service if valves leak badly, very hot water will come from the drain.